dessalines/essays/routines.md

 ### Go to bed

-Put phone on do-not-disturb, and don't use it in bed.
+Put phone on do-not-disturb, and don't use it in bed, or look at screens.
+Listen to audiobooks if you're not tired.
 If you can't fall asleep, get out of bed.

 Don't worry about using a sleep tracker, leave your blinds open and wake up with the sun.
 Buy a sunrise alarm clock if your bedroom doesn't get much light in the morning.